 E. Sign-Up for the Placement Tests

-All Incoming students who are required to take the Entry Level Mathematics (ELM) test and the English Placement Test (EPT) must sign up and take the exam before registering for classes.
+All selected Incoming students who are required to take the Math Selection Assessment Test (MSA) test and the English Placement Test (EPT) must sign up and take the exam before registering for classes.
 The test scores will be used to help place students in the appropriate level course.
 To find out if you are required to take these tests, refer to the admission letter you received from the International Admissions and Evaluations office, or contact your academic advisor.
 There may be other placement tests required.
 Please contact your major department for more information.